-- Secured creditors are paid first of all from proceeds of realizing security - Pledged / mortgaged property must usually be sold by public auction.
+- First to be satisfied from the proceeds of realisation of securities. - Pledged / mortgaged properties must usually be sold on a public auction.

-Unsecured creditors are settled proportionately within their respective rank.
-Lower ranking claims only satisfied after all higher ranking claims are fully satisfied.
+Settled proportionately within their respective rank.
+Lower-ranking claims can only be satisfied after full satisfaction of all higher-ranking claims.

-- Claims by employees constitute the first category of unsecured creditors. - If employees' claims are not satisfied, the state reimburses these if the enterprise in bankruptcy complies with the Wage Guarantee Fund.
+- Claims by employees constitute the first category of unsecured creditors. - If employees' claims are not satisfied, the state reimburses these if the enterprise in insolvency complies with the Wage Guarantee Fund.

-- The liquidator may terminate with immediate effect contracts concluded by the debtor or rescind a contract if neither of the parties rendered services.
-Any claim due to the other party may be enforced by notifying the liquidator within 40 days from the date when rescission or termination was communicated. - A creditor and the liquidator may file for legal action before the court within 120 days from gaining knowledge or within a 1-year forfeit deadline from the date of publication of the notice of liquidation to contest: - contracts concluded by the debtor within 5 years before the date when the court received a petition to open liquidation proceedings or thereafter, or other commitments if intended to conceal the debtor's assets or to defraud any creditor or all creditors and the other party had or should have known of that intent.
+- The insolvency administrator may terminate contracts with immediate effect concluded by the debtor or rescind a contract if neither of the parties rendered services.
+Any claim due to the other party may be enforced by notifying the insolvency administrator within 40 days from the date when the rescission or termination was communicated.

+- A creditor and the insolvency administrator may file for legal action before the court within a 1-year forfeit deadline from the date of publication of the notice of insolvency to contest:

+- contracts concluded by the debtor within 5

+years before the date when the court received

+a petition to open insolvency proceedings or

+thereafter, or other commitments if intended

+to conceal the debtor's assets or to defraud

+any creditor or all creditors and the other

+party had or should have known of that

+intent;

-- contracts concluded by the debtor within 3 years before the date when the court received a petition to open liquidation proceedings or thereafter, or other commitments if intended to transfer the debtor's assets without compensation or to undertake a commitment to encumber any part of the debtor's assets, or if the stated consideration constitutes unreasonable and extensive benefits to a third party. - contracts concluded by the debtor within 90 days before the date when the court received a petition to open liquidation proceedings or thereafter, or other commitments if intended to give preference and privileges to any one creditor, e.g. amending an existing contract to the benefit of a creditor, or providing financial collateral to a creditor that does not have any.
+- contracts concluded by the debtor within 3

+years before the date when the court received a petition to open insolvency proceedings or thereafter, or other commitments if intended to transfer the debtor's assets without compensation or to undertake a commitment to encumber any part of the debtor's assets, or if the stated consideration constitutes unreasonable and extensive benefits to a third party;

+contracts concluded by the debtor within 90 days before the date when the court received a petition to open insolvency proceedings or thereafter, or other commitments if intended to give preference and privileges to any creditor, e.g. amending an existing contract to the benefit of a creditor, or providing financial collateral to a creditor that does not have any.

-5. Restructuring proceedings (aiming at rescuing debtor)
+A. Restructuring proceedings (aiming at rescuing the debtor)

-- If the debtor is in financial difficulty: unable to settle its debt (debts) or is expected to fail to discharge its liabilities on the date due: - The debtor may file for restructuring in a court of law; legal representation is mandatory. - The debtor may not file a petition for restructuring if already adjudicated in restructuring, or if a request for bankruptcy has been filed and a decision has already been adopted at first instance for the debtor's liquidation. - Activities of the debtor do not cease.
+- If the debtor is in a financial difficulty: unable to settle its debt (debts) or is expected to fail to discharge its liabilities on the due date: - the debtor may file for restructuring at a court of law; legal representation is mandatory - the debtor may not file a petition for restructuring: - in case of ongoing preventive restructuring proceedings; - if the period of implementation of the restructuring plan approved by the court in a preventive restructuring proceedings have not yet expired; - if 1 year had not yet passed from the date of the failure of a previous preventive restructuring proceedings in which the debtor had been granted a moratorium; - in case of ongoing restructuring proceedings; or if a request for insolvency has been filed and a decision has already been adopted at first instance for the debtor's insolvency.

+- activities of the debtor do not cease.